WinPlay02/GitCraft/readme.md

                                repository to refresh.
+      --skip-nonlinear       Skips non-linear (e.g. April Fools, Combat Snapshots, ...) versions completely
+      --sort-json            Sorts JSON objects contained in JSON files (e.g. models, language files, ...) in natural order.
+                               This is disabled by default as it modifies original data.
-      --skip-nonlinear       Skips non-linear (e.g. April Fools, Combat Snapshots, ...) versions completely If you want to decompile versions which are not part of the default minecraft meta, put the JSON files of these versions (e.g. 1_16_combat-0.json) into the "extra-versions" directory
+If you want to decompile versions which are not part of the default minecraft meta, put the JSON files of these versions (e.g. 1_16_combat-0.json) into the "extra-versions" directory